The History Lesson

 The Exchange Elixir

-As mixed by Dave DiCerbo at Les Halles bistro, NYC:
+Mixed by Dave DiCerbo at Les Halles bistro, New York City.

 In a shaker add: